ivder/Yolo_MultiClass_LabelTool/README.md

 PIL-1.1.7.win32-py2.7

 ## Usage
-1. For multi-class task, modify 'class.txt' with your own class-candidates and before labeling bbox, choose the 'Current Class' in the Combobox and make sure you click `ComfirmClass` button.
+1. For multi-class task, modify 'class.txt' with your own class-candidates and before labeling bbox, choose the 'Current Class' in the Combobox.
 2. run `python main.py`
 3. Input a number according to project name (e.g, 1, 2, 5...), and click `Load`.
 The images along with a few example results will be loaded.
 4. To create a new bounding box, left-click to select the first vertex.
 Moving the mouse to draw a rectangle, and left-click again to select the second vertex.